You have skipped the navigation, tab for page content

 A passion project seven years in the making, 'Sharko' is an honest and deeply human portrayal of New Zealand’s finest player - an inspiring journey about confronting the past and moving forward.

-Following its world premiere at the prestigious Doc Edge festival, 'Sharko' is set to hit cinemas across New Zealand on November 7, and Luke is promising viewers a night full of big hits, big revelations and even the odd tear.
+Following its world premiere at the prestigious Doc Edge festival and a successful run in New Zealand, 'Sharko' has its Australian premiere tonight [November 26] at the Hayden Orpheum in Sydney, and Luke is promising viewers a night full of big hits, big revelations and even the odd tear.

 "There will be great moments in rugby league and it is going to touch on things that are important to us as human beings, and that's relationships within families - making sure we say those things that are important to one another," Luke told NRL.com.